Passing California Smog Tests

 13. First timers: have you had a pre-test to confirm you will not be labelled a gross polluter?

-Do you need a pre-test?
+Do you even need a pre-test?
 It's expensive to get done especially if you go to a test only station which tend to cost $60-90.
 If you've never smogged the vehicle before I think it's a good idea.
 If you don't pre-test, you'll often just accept the failure and go back for a free re-test after you or your mechanic correct the problems.
-The only risk here is being labelled a gross polluter in which case the money is better spent at your mechanics getting tuned up.
+The only risk here is being labelled a gross polluter (yearly smog tests) in which case the money is better spent at your mechanics getting tuned up.
 Get them to guarantee you'll pass your smog test.
-If they don't have a sniffer, they can't tune you up to pass.
+If they don't have a sniffer, they can't tune you up to pass so find a better place.

 The main advantage to the pre-test is to confirm you have the correct smog devices hooked up for your model year but unfortunately as these vehicles age lazy/sloppy smog techs are not able to give you accurate information.
 You can use this to your advantage if you go back to the same station and get the same tech to test you again, otherwise you risk the other tech noticing that you're missing some smog devices.